-- the person shall not be an employee or an executive corporate officer in the Company, shall not be an employee, a director or an executive corporate officer of a Company consolidated within the Company and shall not have been during the five (5) preceding years.
-Nevertheless, a director of a company consolidated by the Company may be qualified as independent provided that he abstains from taking part in Board decisions in the event of a conflict of interest with the subsidiary concerned; - 2. the person shall not have received compensation of any form from the Company, except for directors' fees, in excess of one hundred thousand euros (€100,000) over the previous five years;
+- 1. the person shall not be an employee or an executive corporate officer in the Company, shall not be an employee, a director or an executive corporate officer of a Company consolidated within the Company and shall not have been during the five (5) preceding years.
+However, a director who has been, during the five (5) preceding years, director of a subsidiary which is consolidated by the Company can be qualified as an independent director of the Company if the mandate in the subsidiary was terminated before April 15, 2020; - 2. the person shall not have received compensation of any form from the Company, except for compensation received as director, in excess of one hundred thousand euros (€100,000) over the previous five years;

 - 3. the person shall not be an executive corporate officer of a company in which the Company holds, directly or indirectly, a directorship, or in which an employee designated as such or an executive corporate officer of the company (current or in the last five years) holds a directorship; - 4. the person shall not be a significant customer, supplier, investment or commercial banker, consultant (or be linked directly or indirectly to these persons) of the Company or its Group, nor shall the Company or its Group account for a significant portion of such person's business activities.
 A business relationship is deemed significant if it amounts to an annual sum of more than 5% of the Company's consolidated turnover, or more than 5% of the turnover, consolidated as necessary, of the director or the company with which he is affiliated.
-Whether or not the relationship with the Company or its Group is significant must be debated by the Board on consideration of the Compensation and Nomination Committee's report, on the basis of this quantitative criteria and the following criteria: continuity, economical dependence, exclusivity. - 5. the person shall have no close family ties with a Corporate Officer; - 6. the person shall not have been a Statutory Auditor of the company over the five (5) preceding years; - 7. the person shall not have been a director of the company for more than twelve (12) years (the loss of independent director status in this regard will occur on the date at which this period of twelve years is reached); - 8. the person shall not represent a significant shareholder of the Company, with the stipulation that: - (i) a shareholder is deemed significant if he holds more than 5% of the shares or voting rights (calculation consolidating his various holdings), - (ii) below this threshold, the Board, based on a report of the Compensation and Nomination Committee, systematically takes into account the structure of the Company's capital and the existence of a potential Conflict of Interest when evaluating independence.
+Whether or not the relationship with the Company or its Group is significant must be debated by the Board on consideration of the Compensation and Nomination Committee's report, on the basis of this quantitative criteria and the following criteria: continuity, economical dependence, exclusivity. - 5. the person shall have no close family ties with a Corporate Officer; - 6. the person shall not have been a Statutory Auditor of the company over the five (5) preceding years; - 7. the person shall not have been a director of the company for more than twelve (12) years (the loss of independent director status in this regard will occur on the date at which this period of twelve years is reached); - 8. the person shall not represent a significant shareholder of the Company, with the stipulation that: - (i) a shareholder is deemed significant if he holds more than 5% of the shares or voting rights (calculation consolidating his various holdings), - (ii) below this threshold, the Board, based on a report of the Compensation and Nomination Committee, systematically takes into account the structure of the Company's capital and the existence of a potential Conflict of Interest when evaluating independence. - 9.
+If the person is a non-executive corporate officer, he or she cannot be considered independent if he or she receives variable compensation in cash or in the form of shares or any compensation linked to the performance of the Company or the group.